hatemr/academic-kickstart/content/post/practice_questions.md

 2. What are decision trees?
 * Decision trees split a feature space into non-overlapping regions, then predicts the average of target values in that region.
 Decision treess split the feature space by iteratively choosing a variable and value to split the predictions on; the variable and value are chosen according to whichever combination reduces an “impurity measure” the most at each step.
 Impurity is usually measure as entropy; the extent to which the two groups from the split have mostly one class, instead of a mix of two.
 The algorithm will continue to split the space until a stopping condition is reached, such as there being a small enough number of observations in the resulting leaves, or the depth of the tree reaches a maximum.

+## SVM, Adaboost, and gradient boosting
+1. What are SVMs?
+  * SVMs are binary classifiers which try to find a hyperplane that splits the two classes in their feature space.
+Observations lying above the hyperplane are predicted as 1, observations below are predicted as -1.
+If the data are indeed linearly separable, then the hyperplane is chosen by maximizing the _margin_; the distance of the closest point to the hyperplane.
+No data points fall within the _margin_.

+  The data are often not linearly separable, so the model is modified to allow observations to violate the margin and the hyperplane.
+The number and severity of violations allowed is controlled with a tuning parameter, which acts as a "budget" for the amount of violations.
+When the budget is small, the model has low bias and high variance.
+High budget means high bias but low variance.

+  For non-linear class boundaries, we could expand the feature space using functions, like polynomials, of the predictors.
+In the enlarged feature space, the decision boundary that results is linear.
+However, with many new features, the computations could be unmanageable.
+The support vector machine allows us to enlarge the feature space in a way that leads to efficient computations.

+  The SVM is an extension of the support vector classifier that results from enlarging the feature space in a specific way, using _kernels_.
+Kernels are a generalization of the inner product, and they measure the similarity of two observations.
+Some popular kernels are the polynomial and radial kernels.
+Kernels are appealing because taking a kernel in the orginal feature space is less expensive than computing an inner product in the expanded feature space.
+2. What is Adaboost?
+  * Adaboost combine multiple 'base' classifiers to form a model whose performance can be significantly better than that of any of the base classifiers.
+Overall performance can be good even when performance of each base classifier is only slightly better than random guessing.
+The base classifiers are trained in sequence, using weighted versions of the data with higher weight going to observations that were classified wrong in the previous classifier in the sequence.
+Once all the classifiers have been trained, their predictions are combined through a weighted majority voting scheme.
+3. What is gradient boosting?

 [^1]: [What are the main reasons not to use MSE as a cost functoin for Logistic Regression?](https://www.quora.com/What-are-the-main-reasons-not-to-use-MSE-as-a-cost-function-for-Logistic-Regression)